Batmanian/KeithDunstan/src/posts/supporting-a-column/1-supporting-a-column.md

   - Roy Dotrice
   - The Beatles
   - Walter O'Donoghue
   - The Heart of Juliet Jones
+  - Steamboat
 ---

 Kirwan Ward of Perth's Daily News once said that writing a daily column was like walking a tightrope across Niagara Falls, a little scary until you got used to it.